cgyurgyik/cgyurgyik.github.io/content/post/dia-matrix.md

 +++
-title = "A (Slight) Improvement to Compressed Diagonal Matrix" date = 2024-06-24 draft = false
+title = "A (slight) Improvement to Compressed Diagonal Matrix" date = 2024-06-24 draft = false

 [extra]
-summary = "..."
+summary = "less storage ⇒ better format"
 +++

 Let's say we want to compress a sparse diagonal (or symmetric matrix).